State Space Estimation for DPOR-based Model Checkers(Extended Version): The State Estimation Problem

-When counting execution graphs, we assume that the runs of $P$ are bounded (by some number $n$).
+When counting execution graphs, we assume that all runs of $P$ are bounded (by some number $n$).
 To simplify notation, we will assume in the following that we have ``compiled'' the number $n$ into the program (e.g., by unrolling loops an appropriate number of times) and therefore, every run of the program is already bounded by the size of the program.
-Thus, we will omit the $n$ in our results and assume $n = |P|$.

-Our goal is to count the number $C(P)$ of reachable maximal execution graphs of $P$.
+Thus, we will omit $n$ in our problem formulation and results, and assume $n = |P|$ bounds the number of events in any execution of $P$.
+Our goal is to count the number $C(P)$ of maximal reachable execution graphs of $P$.
 To this end, we define the following counting problem.

 \begin{problem}[The Counting Problem] Given as input a program $P$, output the number of maximal reachable execution graphs $C(P)$ in $\mathcal{T}(P)$. \end{problem}